Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Upper-atmospheric chemistry and insolation

 An example of photo-dissociation is provided by the photo-dissociation of molecular oxygen (O$_2$)

 which leads to the formation of two oxygen atoms.
-These atoms may react with molecular oxygen to produce\indexit{ozone photochemistry} ozone molecules (O$_3$)
+These atoms may react with molecular \indexit{atmosphere!ozone}oxygen to produce\indexit{ozone!photo-chemistry} ozone molecules (O$_3$)

-Here, ${\rm M}$ represents a 'third body' ({\em e.g.,} N$_2$, O$_2$, Ar), which removes the thermal energy released by this exothermic reaction.''
-[H-III:16.4] ``This photochemical process constitutes the only significant ozone production mechanism above 20\,km altitude'' in Earth's atmosphere.
-[H-III:16.3] ``In this example, the rate of ozone production [per unit volume] is directly proportional to the rate at which oxygen molecules are photo-dissociated:
+Here, ${\rm M}$ represents a 'third body' ({\em e.g.,} N$_2$, O$_2$, Ar), which removes the thermal energy released by this exothermic reaction.'' \ors[III:16.4] ``This photo-chemical process constitutes the only significant ozone production mechanism above 20\,km altitude'' in Earth's atmosphere. \ors[III:16.3] ``In this example, the rate of ozone production [per unit volume] is directly proportional to the rate at which oxygen molecules are photo-dissociated:

 where $J_{\rm O2}$ represents the photo-dissociation coefficient of O$_2$ and $[O_2]$ the number density of this molecule.
 The photo-dissociation frequency depends on the [local intensity of the solar radiation after having traversed the higher absorbing layers ($I(\lambda,z,\chi)$ for wavelength $\lambda$, height $z$, and slant or zenith angle $\chi$)] and on the ability of the molecule to absorb solar photons at particular wavelengths.
 This last parameter is generally expressed as a wavelength-dependent absorption cross-section $\sigma_{\rm X}(\lambda)$, which can also vary with temperature.
 In more general terms, the photo-dissociation frequency of a molecule ${\rm X}$ is expressed as an integral over all wavelengths that contribute to the decomposition of the molecule.
 The upper bound of this integral corresponds to the minimum energy required to break the molecular bond.
 The probability that the absorption of a photon leads to the dissociation of molecule ${\rm X}$ is expressed by the quantum efficiency $\eta_{\rm X}$, which also varies with wavelength and in some cases with temperature.
 Thus,